You’ve showered and taken care of the other aspects of your morning grooming routine. Now, it’s time to brush your

 Let’s get this party started.

 - Before you buy: 4 things to consider when purchasing a beard brush

-- The right stuff: How to use your beard brush in 6 steps (A simple, illustrated guide)
+- The right stuff: How to use your beard brush (A simple, 6-step illustrated guide)

 - A beard brush is good for your beard because…